← Back to 史記

 使

-In the third year of Duke Cheng's reign, Duke Li of Jin attacked Cao, captured Duke Cheng and returned with him, then released him again.
-In the fifth year, Luan Shu and Zhong Xing Yan of Jin sent Cheng Hua to assassinate their lord Duke Li.
+In the third year of Duke Cheng's reign, Duke Li of Jin attacked Cao, captured Duke Cheng and carried him off, then released him again.
+In the fifth year, Luan Shu and Zhonghang Yan of Jin sent Cheng Hua to assassinate their lord Duke Li.
 In the twenty-third year, Duke Cheng died, and his son Duke Wu Sheng succeeded him.
 In the twenty-sixth year of Duke Wu's reign, Chu's Prince Qi Ji assassinated his lord King Ling and replaced him.
 In the twenty-seventh year, Duke Wu died, and his son Duke Ping Xu succeeded him.
 Duke Ping died in the fourth year of his reign, and his son Duke Dao Wu succeeded him.
-In this year, Song, Wei, Chen, and Zheng all had fires.
+That year, Song, Wei, Chen, and Zheng all suffered fires.

 36

 In the eighth year of Duke Dao's reign, Duke Jing of Song ascended the throne.
-In the ninth year, Duke Dao paid court to Song, and Song imprisoned him; Cao established his younger brother Ye, who became Duke Sheng.
-Duke Dao died in Song and was returned for burial.
+In the ninth year, Duke Dao went to Song for court audience, and Song imprisoned him; Cao set up his younger brother Ye.
+This was Duke Sheng.
+Duke Dao died in Song, and his body was returned for burial.

 37